 Henry equations join several other BMR equations such as, Harris-Benedict equation, Harris-Benedict equation revised, Mifflin St. Jeor equation, Katch Mcardle equation, Cunningham equation, WHO Equation, already integrated into Nutrium.

 How are these new equations assessed?

 These equations take into account different age groups, gender, and weight.

 Formulas according to age groups and gender are listed below according to the study source.

 Table 1.
 Descriptive equations and statistics (mean ^ SD) of Oxford predictive equations for BMR.

-Where can you calculate BMR using these new equations on the software?
+Where to calculate BMR using these new equations on the software?

 These equations have been added to the

-We want to continue improving and adapting the software so that professionals based in the UK can have the right tools to provide the proper nutritional counselling.
-Our next step will be adding Dietary Reference Values of Food Energy and Nutrients for the United Kingdom.
+We want to continue improving and adapting the software so that professionals based in the UK can have the right tools to provide proper nutritional counseling.
+Check here the Dietary Reference Values of Food Energy and Nutrients for the United Kingdom integration.